DXHeroes/knowledge-base-content/practices/refactoring.md

 1. Find the code which you use in many places.
 2. Create its own function.
-3. Call that function in the place.
+3. Call that function in the place instead.
 4. Repeat till steps 1-3 cannot be done.

 **Some things to be taken care of **